Have you heard of Stitchin’ Fingers? If you haven’t, I’ll tell you a little about it.

 If you have heard of it – if you’re a member or you’ve visited the Stitchin’ Fingers network – you already know that Stitchin’ Fingers is a wonderful source of needlework inspiration and online camaraderie with other textile and needle-arts enthusiasts.

 Stitchin’ Fingers, Past

-Stitchin’ Fingers is a social network created several years ago by Sharon Boggan, one of the first full-fledged needlework bloggers online, when blogging first came to be.
-Sharon is well-known for her blog Pintangle, as well as for her extensive embroidery stitch dictionary on her website in a minute ago.
+Stitchin’ Fingers was a social network created several years ago by Sharon Boggan, one of the first full-fledged needlework bloggers online, when blogging first came to be.
+Sharon is well-known for her blog Pintangle, as well as for her extensive embroidery stitch dictionary.
 She’s an amazing crazy quilter and stitcher.
 She runs several needlework and art-related classes online every year.
-Her Sumptuous Surface Embroidery class, for example, is quite popular, and a great introduction to using embroidery stitches to create textured textile surfaces.

 Stitchin’ Fingers, Present